 This has bugged me for far too long.
 I think at one point I did have this resolved but then I hosed my pbx and when I restored it I forgot what I had done.
 In any event, the problem for me was converting the Freepbx information to Wazo.

 When you read the write-up by Ward Mundy it mentions that security is handled by registering your IP with telecomsxchange first.
-That only verified IP addresses can access their system.
-When you look in the Freepbx list it also doesn’t mention anything about usernames and passwords.
+That only verifies the IP addresses that can access their system.
+Also, in the Freepbx list it doesn’t mention anything about usernames and passwords.

 I kept getting a ‘Failed to authenticate on INVITE’ message in my logs.
 Lots of time wasted but now I have it resolved.
 Your Telecomsxchange profile includes a username and password.
 You do need to enter that in the SIP Trunk section of Wazo.
 From there the settings pretty much line up.